Prusa CORE One+ CoreXY 3D Printer With Active Chamber Temp Control

 TPU Print Sample:

-Hands removing a red 3D-printed object from a Prusa Core One 3D printer, displaying intricate design details within the printer's build chamber.
+Hands removing a 3D-printed red gear-like object from Prusa Core One printer, showcasing detail and precision of the machine's output.

 The Prusa CORE One+ comes with a 0.4mm brass CHT nozzle, ideal for standard filaments but unsuitable for abrasives.
 For carbon fiber or metal-filled materials, a hardened steel nozzle is recommended.
 An adapter allows use of E3D V6-compatible nozzles for added flexibility.